Charlie Emig: After baseball

 Charlie married Ida May Hooper on September 17, 1903, in Scioto, Ohio.
 The wedding article notes that "Emig is the big pitcher of the Portsmouth ball club.
 He has been playing with the local team for only two months, but has many friends here who will wish him joy."
 That article also states that "Mr. Emig is a machinist by trade and worked all last winter with Deschler Bros.
 He has more friends in this city than any ball player who was ever here.
 Many did not like his playing and told him so but all voted him the most gentlemanly and best all-around fellow that ever donned a uniform."
-Although details are unavailable, Charlie may have attempted a pro ball comeback in 1905 with the Charleston (South Carolina) Sea Gulls of the Class C Southern Atlantic League.
-If so, the effort was short-lived, as Sporting Life reported "Charles Emig" as released by the club in early March.
+Emig may have attempted a pro ball comeback in 1905 with the Charleston Sea Gulls of the Class C Southern Atlantic League as Sporting Life reported a "Charles Emig" was released by the club in early March.

-The 1917 WWI draft registration has Charles and Ida living in Buffalo, NY.
-Charles's occupation is "foreman, Bessemer Truck Sales."
+The 1917 World War I draft registration has Charles and Ida living in Buffalo, New York.
+Emig's occupation is "foreman, Bessemer Truck Sales."

-Charlie married Eva Leona Blatchley December 1, 1923, in Buffalo, New York.
-By 1930 they were living in Oklahoma City, Oklahoma, with her parents, and Charlie was working as a florist in a flower shop.
-The 1940 census also has Charlie living in Oklahoma City.
-Charlie's occupation is "managing caretaker, apartment houses."
-The 1945 Oklahoma City directory has Charlie and Eva living at 305 NE 46th Street.
-Charlie's occupation is "painter."
+Emig married Eva Leona Blatchley December 1, 1923, in Buffalo.
+By 1930, they were living in Oklahoma City with her parents, and Charlie was working as a florist in a flower shop.
+The 1940 census also has Emig living in Oklahoma City.
+His occupation was "managing caretaker, apartment houses."
+The 1945 Oklahoma City directory lists his occupation as "painter."